 As you can see, I’ve collected a lot of drawers over the years.
 I didn’t have these all at once, but it’s definitely a good investment.
 Having them clearly labeled is also good for you to find and put things away, but also for your students to help you or as a substitute.
 I have put all the cart drawers or similar ones on my Amazon page, however, these are not the best prices.
 I would highly recommend you shop around at Walmart, Target, Big Lots, etc. for cheaper prices.

 Another thing I like to use a lot of is baskets and containers.
 They are a great way to put things together so it’s easy to find what you’re looking for in the middle of class.
 In my closet, I use a lot of the Sterlite snap lid containers because they are flat on top and you can stack them on top of each other.
 I keep a lot of my seasonal books in these, but also units and resources throughout the year.

 In my cabinets, I’ve used these colorful baskets from Really Good Stuff.
 I originally bought them to use in my class library, but they weren’t sturdy enough to last after students use them.
 But they’re perfect for craft items.

 I also use the same Sterlite snap lid containers for extra office supplies

 I have a big basket behind my desk that isn’t very see-through.
 It’s the black basket on the third shelf.
 I purchased this from Big Lots during back to school season.
 They usually sell them every year just in different colors.
 This basket is my catch-all basket.
-It has random things that I either don’t know where to put it or don’t want to put it away.
+It has random things that I either don’t know where to put them or don’t want to put away.
 I like it because it makes it look like things are nice and orderly.
 My goal is always to hide the visual clutter!